 A vented fireplace insert with natural gas fuel supply was located in the family room.
 The chimney/flue was metal material.
-The unit was not operated.
+The unit was operated and was functional.
 Be sure to read and understand the operating procedures prior to operating the unit.
 There were no major visual defects observed on the gas fireplace.
+If the fireplace is used for burning wood, special precautions should be taken, including a full assessment by a chimney sweep for suitability and any configuration changes that should occur.